-If you require a hysterectomy because of conditions such as heavy bleeding, pelvic pain, uterine prolapse, endometriosis, or fibroid tumors, you can trust Alabama UROGYN in Fairhope, Alabama, with your care.
-Board-certified urogynecologist Robert Brown, MD, FACOG, FPMRS, and his team offer minimally invasive outpatient hysterectomy to optimize your outcome and quality of life.
-To learn more, schedule an appointment over the phone or online today.
+If you require a hysterectomy because of conditions such as heavy bleeding, pelvic pain, uterine prolapse, endometriosis, or fibroid tumors, our team offers minimally invasive outpatient hysterectomy to optimize your outcome and quality of life.

 Outpatient hysterectomy is a surgical procedure in which Dr. Brown and his team remove your uterus.
 They often use the da Vinci robotics system to achieve better precision and accuracy, and they were the first providers in the area to offer minimally invasive options for hysterectomy and other gynecological surgeries.
 Because the procedure is minimally invasive, you’re able to go home a few hours afterward.